Oak Creek Canyon water and red rock country near Sedona Arizona

 Backup water

-If Oak Creek is warm, stained, crowded, or rule-limited, compare Canyon Creek, the Little Colorado near Greer, Black River, or a stocked lake after checking each water's current access and regulations.
+If Oak Creek is warm, stained, crowded, or rule-limited, compare Canyon Creek, the Little Colorado near Greer, Black River, or a stocked lake after checking each water's current access and rules.

-Verify the current Arizona fishing regulations before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify the current Arizona fishing rules before fishing.
 Coconino National Forest says the catch-and-release section that began Jan.
 1, 2023 runs from the Highway 89A bridge crossing at Slide Rock State Park upstream to the Arizona Game and Fish Sterling Springs Fish Hatchery property boundary, including West Fork Oak Creek.
 Arizona's Commission Order 40 lists that trout reach as catch-and-release, artificial fly and lure only, with barbless hooks.
 Arizona also lists Oak Creek as a New Zealand mudsnail affected water, so clean and dry gear after fishing.

 Oak Creek Canyon / Highway 89A